dautroc/flash-vscode/README.md

 ## Roadmap (Upcoming Features)

-We're excited to continue improving Flash!
-Here are some features we're considering for future releases:
+I'm continue improving Flash!
+Here are some features I'm considering for future releases:

 *   **Multi-Character Labels**: Support for two or more character labels to handle a larger number of jump targets.
 *   **Advanced Search Modes**: